 Your latissimus dorsi muscle is located in your back, just below your shoulder and behind your armpit.
 It's the muscle that helps you do twisting movements, such as swinging a racquet or golf club.
-An oval flap of skin, fat, muscle, and blood vessels from your upper back are used to reconstruct the breast in a latissimus dorsi flap procedure.
+In a latissimus dorsi flap procedure, an oval flap of skin, fat, muscle, and blood vessels from your upper back is used to reconstruct the breast.
 This flap is moved under your skin around to your chest to rebuild your breast.
 The blood vessels (artery and vein) of the flap are left attached to their original blood supply in your back.
 Because the flap contains a significant amount of muscle, a latissimus dorsi flap is considered a muscle-transfer type of flap.

-While the skin on your back usually has a slightly different color and texture than breast skin, latissimus dorsi flap breast reconstruction usually looks very natural.
+While the skin on your back usually has a slightly different color and texture than breast skin, latissimus dorsi flap breast reconstruction can look very natural.

-Because the donor site for the latissimus dorsi flap is closer to the chest than the donor sites for abdominal tissue flaps, and because the blood vessels in the back are usually strong, the latissimus dorsi flap may be a good reconstruction choice for women who are not good candidates for TRAM, DIEP, or SIEA flaps because of diabetes or other circulatory disease, or for women who smoke, or who plan to become pregnant.
+Because the donor site for the latissimus dorsi flap is closer to the chest than the donor sites for abdominal tissue flaps, and because the blood vessels in the back are usually strong, the latissimus dorsi flap may be a good reconstruction choice for women who are not good candidates for TRAM, DIEP, or SIEA flaps for a number of different reasons, such as:

-While the latissimus dorsi flap can offer good results with few complications, it does have some drawbacks:
+While the latissimus dorsi flap may offer good results with few complications, it does have some drawbacks:

-- If they have an implant along with a latissimus dorsi flap, some women say the implant feels firmer than the tissue in front of it.
+- Most women need an implant along with a latissimus dorsi flap, and some women say the implant feels firmer than the tissue in front of it.

 - The fat around the latissimus muscle is stiffer than fat that comes from the belly area, so some women say that their latissimus dorsi reconstructed breast feels "tighter" than their other breast.

 Learn more about latissimus dorsi flap reconstruction on these pages: